rpmiller18/learningportfolio.github.io/index.md

 <br/>

 *  React and typescript seem to be more difficult than I anticipated to get my head around<br/>
-*  I will continue to build more complex sites using both and plan to have 2 pretty awesome sites done for next week incorporating everything i've learned to this point<br/>
+*  I will continue to build more complex sites using both and plan to have 2 pretty awesome sites done for next week incorporating everything i've learned. <br/>